What's it really like to find a university place through Clearing? We asked four students to share their experience

 Many TSR members go through university Clearing every year.
-We've brought together four members of our forums who found a university through Clearing last year to share their experience, and reveal where they are now.
+We spoke to four TSR members who found their university place through Clearing, to hear about their experience.

 How did you find your experience of Clearing?

 "Clearing was a great opportunity - within a few hours, I had landed a place at a fairly prestigious uni.
-The process itself was stressful and involved about 4 hours on the phone...
-However, it was worth it in the end as I had 6 offers from all Russell Group unis." - j5994
+The process itself was stressful and involved about four hours on the phone...
+However, it was worth it in the end as I had six offers from all Russell Group unis." - j5994

 How helpful were the universities you contacted?